-Incomplete Grade Policy and Procedure
+Incomplete (I) Grade Policy and Procedure

 - An "Incomplete" (I) grade will be assigned only if a majority of the work for a course has been completed and there is still the opportunity for the student to be successful in the course.
 The Course Coordinator determines what constitutes the majority of work for a course. - There must be evidence that the student can successfully complete the course if given an Incomplete grade. - Students must submit the Petition for Incomplete Grade form to the Course Coordinator no later than the last day of the term as publicized in the FNU academic calendar.
 The requirements necessary to complete the course and a timeline for the student to complete the coursework must be defined by the student on the Petition for Incomplete Grade form. - An Incomplete Fee will be charged for each course that is given an Incomplete grade.
-See the Tuition and Fees section of this Catalog for current fees. - The deadline for finishing the Incomplete coursework is the 30th day of the term following when the Incomplete occurs as publicized in the FNU academic calendar. - Per the Academic Hiatus policy, students are not permitted to do any coursework, submit any assignments or take any examinations while on AH.
+See the Tuition and Fees section of this Catalog for current fees.

+- The deadline for finishing the Incomplete coursework is the 30th day of the term following when the Incomplete occurs as publicized in the FNU academic calendar. - Per the Academic Hiatus policy, students are not permitted to do any coursework, submit any assignments or take any examinations while on AH.
 Students are strongly encouraged not to begin an AH with an incomplete grade in any of their courses.
 See Academic Hiatus Policy. - Upon completing the requirements, the Course Coordinator will submit a new grade to the Registrar.
-The Registrar will then replace the Incomplete grade with an IA, IB, or IF. - An Incomplete grade may not be removed by reenrolling in the course. - An Incomplete grade is a temporary grade that converts to an F if all course requirements are not completed by the incomplete deadline in the next term.
+The Registrar will then replace the Incomplete grade with an IA, IB, or IF. - An Incomplete grade may not be removed by re-enrolling in the course. - An Incomplete grade is a temporary grade that converts to an F if all course requirements are not completed by the incomplete deadline in the next term.
 All work must be turned in by the incomplete deadline.
 It is strongly suggested that students turn work in much earlier particularly if it is a type of assignment that allows for feedback and possible revisions.
 Faculty members are allowed 5 business days to grade any submitted work.
-On the date of the Incomplete deadline as published in the FNU Catalog, all work is considered final and no further course work from the student will be accepted.
+On the date of the Incomplete deadline as published in the FNU Catalog, all work is considered final and no further course work from the student will be accepted. - If a student withdraws from the institution without completing the Incomplete course(s), the grade will be changed to a WF.
+Under compelling circumstances, the student may petition the Administrative Team for the grade to be a W.